Descanonge/neba/docs/source/data/existing_modules.rst

 Glob
 ++++

-The module :class:`.GlobSource` can find files on disk that follow a given pattern using :mod:`glob`, defined by :meth:`~.GlobSource.get_glob_pattern`.
+The module :class:`.GlobSource` can find files on disk that follow a pattern defined by :meth:`~.GlobSource.get_glob_pattern`, using :mod:`glob`.
 Files on disk matching the pattern are cached and available at :meth:`~.GlobSource.datafiles`.
 For instance::

-    class MyDataManager(DataManagerBase):
+    class MyDataset(Dataset):

         class Source(GlobSource):
             def get_root_directory(self):